 If you are looking for your next hotel escape look no further than The Pink House’s Hotel Style Awards post.
 Rounding up the best venues in a host of categories, this post will have you booking your next trip in no time.

 No home interior scheme is complete without accessories for the perfect finishing touch.
-Considered the jewellery of the home, accessorising is an art and ML Interiors shows you how.
+Considered the jewelry of the home, accessorizing is an art and ML Interiors shows you how.

-The colour announcement we were all waiting for this month was released and Denim Drift was named as the colour to watch by Dulux.
+The color announcement we were all waiting for this month was released and Denim Drift was named as the color to watch by Dulux.
 Mad About the House explores the shade in detail…

 The 70s is back and here to stay in the design world and Forward Features demonstrated how to combine this with the tropical/botanical trend of the last few years to create a chic Miami feel in the home.